fionadkp/Datenbankbackups-bashscript-automatisierung/README.md

     This will execute the test script and display the test results

     # Linting
-    The script was checked with `www.shellcheck.net`
+    The script was checked with `www.shellcheck.net` and with `shellcheck` package
     # Demo Video
     <video controls>
         <source src="./demo_video.mp4" type="video/mp4">